 SRI is conducting a multi-year examination of informal science offerings to explore the inquiry opportunities available for learners, the instructional materials used by staff, and the role of support partners.

-SRI worked with a consortium of states to design alternate performance tasks that advance how the learning of students with significant cognitive disabilities is assessed.
+SRI worked with two state consortia to design items for alternate assessments.
+This work advanced how the learning of students with significant cognitive disabilities is assessed.